IHetterich/bee-capstone/README.md

 </p>
 While we don't have that many data points yet it does seem like a trend is emerging.
 So while it may not be time to open a bottle of champagne just yet, it looks like that day isn't too far away.
 We just have to wait and see where further data leads us.

 While we wait for that data, however, there is plenty of other things to dig into.
 In fact we haven't touched the majority of the data in our dataset that pertains to actual honey production.
 My next steps on this analysis are going to focus on how the honey industry has responded to the CCD crisis.
-Another point of interest moving forward will be

-## Sources and acknowledgements
-Self-explanatory
+Another point of interest moving forward will be bringing in another report the NASS releases yearly which has information on rates of colony survivorship through winter.
+With that data it may be possible to see how much of this population behavior is due to lower rates of CCD and how much is due to more aggressive beekeeping strategies of propgating colonies.